 The seafront is undoubtedly the greatest tourist attraction asset in Libreville.
 Many people gather here on a daily basis to relax and have fan by Atlantic Ocean and tourists are always welcome to join in. at the seafront, expect to find lots of Gabonese sculptures with some of them being over 20 feet tall.
 The usual beach activities are also available in this part of the world as well.

-Another nice place to visit in Libreville is centre ville where you can enjoy a great ocean breeze.
-People in Libreville are well known for being laid back as well as taking things much slowly than you might expect in an African city.
+Another nice place to visit in Libreville is centre villa where you can enjoy a great ocean breeze.
+People in Libreville are well known for being laid back as well as taking things much slower than you might expect in an African city.
 However, you don’t have to worry about plans and time as you can just enjoy the city just the way it is.
 The people in Libreville are very hospitable and welcoming and the city is truly multicultural.
 Occasional expositions, concerts, game rooms and cinemas are provided at both Centre Culturel Francais and The Majestic.
-Cap Esterias is a deserted beach that offers a great relaxation place but not easily accessible during rainy season.
+Cap Asterias is a deserted beach that offers a great relaxation place but not easily accessible during the rainy season.